freeman-lab/hxdx/README.md

 }
 ```

-and others that dispatch to the store
+or ones that dispatch to the store

 ```javascript
 var hx = require('hxdx').hx